China–United States trade war: Overall economy

 Analysis published by The Wall Street Journal in October 2020 found the trade war did not achieve the primary objective of reviving American manufacturing nor did it result in the reshoring of factory production.
 Consistent with this, a study of 244 relocation decisions found that reshoring to the home country accounted for just 15.6% of moves in 2018–2023.
-Though the trade war led to higher employment in certain industries, tariffs led to a net loss of U.S. manufacturing jobs.
+Though the trade war led to higher employment in certain industries, tariffs led to a net loss of US manufacturing jobs.
 The United States' overall trade deficit increased.
 American businesses shifted their imports to other countries to avoid the Trump tariffs and the deficit in goods increased 21% from 2016 to a record high.
 American exports – notably farm goods – were also weakened by retaliatory actions from China, the European Union, and other countries.
 Economist Stephen Roach writes that by replacing the Chinese portion of the United States' trade gap with deficits from other nations that produce goods at higher cost, the diversion of trade to non-Chinese sources has resulted in the functional equivalent of a tax hike on United States companies and consumers.

 The Phase I agreement failed to address any structural aspects of the structural conflicts between the United States and China.
-The overall U.S. trade deficit worsened, with supply trade diverted from China to higher-cost foreign producers rather than being supplied domestically.
-Tariffs imposed by the U.S. increased costs of Chinese imports for U.S. consumers and business.
+The overall US trade deficit worsened, with supply trade diverted from China to higher-cost foreign producers rather than being supplied domestically.
+Tariffs imposed by the US increased costs of Chinese imports for US consumers and business.

 In 2021, the US trade deficit with China increased.

 Analysis published by Chad Bown of the Peterson Institute for International Economics found that if there was no trade war initiated by Trump and if the US share of the Chinese market had just stayed consistent, then US exports to China would have been $119 billion bigger than what was actually recorded during Trump's administration during 2018 to 2021.
 Additionally, the trade war had incurred further costs of $30 billion in taxpayers funds that Trump used to subsidize the country's farmers to compensate for their lost sales to China from 2018 to 2020.
 Bown concluded that Trump's trade policies were not worth it for US exporters and that they would have likely have been better off without Trump's trade war.

 Reducing China's dependence on export to US.
 After US-China trade war in 2018, China increased its foreign trade volumes.
 At the same time, the US share of China's export revenues declined.